 QUESTION: Do you only offer downloads or can it be mailed to my home?

 We offer both instant downloads and boxed sets.
 The instant downloads are available immediately upon purchase and you can avoid shipping fees.
 They are PDF files (standard) and best opened with Adobe Reader - the newest version will always be the best.
 Nothing needs to be shipped, you have everything you need to play once you download the file.

 Click here to download the newest version of Adobe Reader.

-Each of our games is also available via a boxed set called a Party Ready Pack.
-Our staff will prepare your kit for you upon purchase and within 2-3 days, will ship to the address you input upon purchase via the method (UPS) you choose.
-The 'party ready pack' includes the following: click here.
-The kits are professional in appearance.
+Each game is also available via a boxed set called a Party Pack.
+Our staff will prepare your kit upon purchase and within 2-3 days, will ship to the address you input upon purchase via the method (UPS) you choose.

 QUESTION: How long is a mystery party?

 Virtual games run about 2 hours on average.